vxnuaj/NEOCORTEX/Neurons/Deep-Learning/SeLU.md

 Out of all the [[ReLU]] variants, SeLU is the least computationally efficient, as it requires the exponential, $e$, and an additional multiplication.

-Though the additional multiplication automatically normalizes a layer, reducing the need for a [[batch normalization]] layer which can be useful in certain contexts.
+Though the additional multiplication automatically normalizes a layer, reducing the need for a [[Batch Normalization]] layer which can be useful in certain contexts.

 SeLU isn't commonly used yet, though can be promising for the hidden layers of a network.[^1]